-- 1. studies where all participants have IQ< 70; - 2. studies where all participants have psychiatric/neurological comorbidities; - 3. studies lasting <2 weeks; - 4. studies for which imputation of missing data was required:
+- 1) studies where all participants have IQ < 70; - 2) studies where all participants have psychiatric/neurologic comorbidities; - 3) studies lasting less than 2 weeks; - 4) studies for which imputation of missing data was required; - 5) studies with overall high or unclear risk of bias; - 6) cross-over trials; - 7) studies including patients resistant to ADHD medication;

-5. studies with overall high or unclear risk of bias; 6. crossover trials; 7. studies including patients resistant to ADHD medication; 8. studies recruiting only non-treatment-naïve patients; A final sensitivity analysis will address whether unbalanced doses affected the results.
-To exclude trials with non-equivalent comparisons, we will apply a previously validated approach used for antidepressant trials.
-The or this way put together a rester (see tables 2 and 2) in This way put together a rester (see tables 2 and 2) in This way put together a rester (see tables 2 and 2) in This way put together a rester (see tables 2 and 2) in This way put together a rester (see tables 2 and 2) in This way put together a rester (see tables 2 and 2) in This way put together a rester (see tables 2 and 2) in This way are tables 2 and 3) in This way are tables 3. this, we put together a roster (see tables 2 and 3) in which low and high doses of the drugs included in the present NMA are described.
-Tables 2 and 3 are based on FDA indications.
+7) A final sensitivity analysis will address whether unbalanced doses affected the results.
+To exclude trials with non-equivalent comparisons, we will apply a previously validated approach used for antidepressant trials .
+For this, we put together a roster (see Table 2 and 3) in which low and high doses of the drugs included in the present NMA are described.
+Table 2 is based on FDA indications.
 This roster will be employed to detect inequalities in dosing that could affect comparative efficacy by excluding trials with low doses of one drug and high doses of the other (or vice-versa).
 We will not consider starting doses if these were supposed to be increased during the trial.

-DISSEMINATION
+ETHICS AND DISSEMINATION

-The results of this study will be published in a peerreviewed journal and will be also possibly presented at national and international meetings of (child) psychiatry, psychology and paediatrics.
+No ethical issues are foreseen since ethical approval has been obtained for each study that will be included in the systematic review/meta-analysis.
+The results of this study will be published in a peer-reviewed journal and will be also possibly presented at national and international meetings of (child) psychiatry, psychology, and paediatrics.